ldci/redCV/README.md

 ### This library needs View

-For Windows and macOS.
+For Windows and macOS and now Linux-GTK.
+Thanhs to
-Due to the excellent work of Regis available for Linux now with GTK backend.
+@bitbegin, @loziniak and @rcqls.

 ### You need the lastest Red master version.

-Developped under macOS 32-bit
+Developped under macOS 32-bit.

-Tested with macOS, Windows XP and Windows 10.
+**Tested with macOS, Linux Mint 32-bit, Windows XP and Windows 10.**

 You must compile samples since red routines are required.